 Chris Sentieri joined The Offset Project in 2010 originally to assist in the development and launch of the Monterey Bay Carbon Fund program and our Bonny Doon Elementary School Solar PV installation project.
 He has since led the development and successful implementation of several key projects and initiatives, including the installation of multiple Electric Vehicle Charging Stations in partnership with the City of Monterey, greenhouse gas assessments for the PGA Pebble Beach AT&T Pro-Am and Shell Houston Open national golf tournaments, and the region’s first Eco-totem Bike Counter project.
-Chris is also leading the development and implementation of our Net Zero Energy Communities program, which is working to advance market and policy solutions that accelerate the transition to a sustainable energy system at the community level.

 Chris is an experienced professional who specializes in: Public Policy, Economic Development, Project Management, Renewable Energy Planning, Climate and Energy Action Planning, Greenhouse Gas Reporting, and Sustainability.
 Chris holds a Master of Public Policy (MPP) Degree from the Panetta Institute/CSU Monterey Bay, where he studied with Leon Panetta.
 His Masters Thesis focused on renewable energy development in Monterey County and the feasibility of Community Choice Aggregation in the Monterey Bay region.
 Chris was the former Director of Competitive Clusters for the Monterey County Business Council (MCBC), where he developed and led many effective economic development and sustainability initiatives.
 Chris was a founding member of the Monterey Bay Electric Vehicle Alliance (MBEVA), where he chaired the Funding and Development Committee and led several successful state and local grant initiatives that secured funding for a Regional EV Readiness Plan and a network of more than 40 EV Charging Stations throughout the region.
-Chris has also worked for the Association of Monterey Bay Area Governments (AMBAG), where he coordinated Greenhouse Gas Inventories and Climate and Energy Planning services for the 21 municipalities in the Monterey Bay region.
+Chris has also worked for the Association of Monterey Bay Area Governments (AMBAG), where he coordinated Greenhouse Gas Inventories and Climate and Energy Action Planning services for the 21 municipalities in the Monterey Bay region.